smithy-lang/smithy/docs/source/1.0/spec/http-protocol-compliance-tests.rst

    Used to define how an HTTP response is serialized given a specific protocol, authentication scheme, and set of output or error parameters.

+Additionally, it defines one trait specifically for the behavior of server protocol implementations.

+:ref:`smithy.test#httpMalformedRequestTests <httpMalformedRequestTests-trait>`
+   Used to define how a server rejects a malformed HTTP request given a specific protocol and HTTP message.

 Protocol implementation developers use these traits to ensure that their implementation is correct.
 This can be done through code generation of test cases or by dynamically loading test cases at runtime.
 For example, a Java